reekKiE/CompleteSuicideManual-En/English/chapter_8.md

     It seems to be inspired from the "contemplation of the nine stages of a decaying corpse", a Buddhist meditational practice in which the practitioner imagines or observes the gradual decomposition of a dead body.
 Along with paṭikūlamanasikāra, this type of meditation is one of the two meditations on "the foul" or "unattractive" (aśubha).
 The nine stages later became a popular subject of Buddhist art and poetry.
 In Japan, images of the stages are called kusōzu (九相図, lit. 'nine-phase pictures') and became related to aesthetic ideas of impermanence.

-## Note: People who can’t swim are at an advantage
+## Note: People who can't swim are at an advantage

 When you plunge into the sea or lakes, be sure not to be seen.
 Especially when jumping into the sea, it will cause them to dispatch expensive coastal rescue troops.